.A marketer’s primary focus is to predict and influence customer behavior.

 The primary touchpoints accessed at this stage are ads that directly promote the product your homepage, your product page and your pricing page.

 Since you already have your customer’s email address from the awareness stage.
 You can use the channel to send them relevant emails that help them to get to know your product better and understand.

 Uberflip can use Product webinars, case studies, tutorials and demo videos at this stage.

 Uberflip uses email to inform clients of the consideration and decision stage about ‘The Content Experience’ conference that will assist customers write better content:

 The email takes visitors to this post-click landing page:

 The offer lets customers know how well connected Uberflip is of the content marketing world and other MarTech companies which helps them differentiate them from their competition.

-post-click landing pages that promote free trials should talk about the unique features your product offers over the competition, and they should also discuss the benefits customers are likely to get when they sign-up for your product.
+Landing pages that promote free trials should talk about the unique features your product offers over the competition.
+They should also discuss the benefits customers are likely to get when they sign-up for your product.

 Campaign monitor’s free trial post-click landing page shows visitors a sneak peek of the product’s dashboard, showcases badges of prominent customers and features customer testimonials: